kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ##### Question 3

 This flag is back in alice's directory, so running **exit** followed by **cd ~** should get you back to Alice's home directory.
 We know from the challenge that this is encoded in hex.
 Let's decode it with xxd.
 This can be done with **cat flag22 | xxd -r -p**.
-The -r flag reverts it from Hex to ASCII, and -p shows output in postscript/plain hexdump style which will show all the characters (if you run it without -p, it cuts of characters at the beginning and end).
+The -r flag reverts it from Hex to ASCII, and -p shows output in postscript/plain hexdump style which will show all the characters (if you run it without -p, it cuts off characters at the beginning and end).

 ![Task 4 Question 3](/assets/img/LinuxChallenges25.png)